dchua-ch/Stats-preview-card/README.md

 On the whole, this was a great exercise and I'll definitely do more [Frontend Mentor](https://www.frontendmentor.io/solutions) challenges in the future.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources
 I looked at some of Kevin Powell's youtube videos to help me with this challenge.
 He's a youtuber who focuses on CSS tips and tricks.
 I'd highly recommend his channel if you're getting into CSS or Frontend development.

 - [CSS em and rem explained](https://www.youtube.com/watch?v=_-aDOAMmDHI) - This helped me get an understanding of the relative em and rem units.
 I applied it when adjusting the positions of elements on the page.
 - [Responsive design made easy](https://www.youtube.com/watch?v=bn-DQCifeQQ&t=2244s) - A video tutorial on how to implement a responsive layout using HTML and CSS.
 I worked through this tutorial halfway through this challenge.
 It helped me gain an insight into the thought process which one might have when working on a responsive layout.
 I also picked up some small but helpful tips, such as using Firefox's Responsive design mode to test the layout.
 - [flex-cheatsheet](https://yoksel.github.io/flex-cheatsheet/) A cheatsheet for CSS FlexBox which I referred to.
 - [MDN Web Docs](https://developer.mozilla.org/en-US/) General HTML and CSS reference.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+Highly useful.

 ## Author